laurent-d/hyperlinks/README.md

 - http://foodstudio.no/ (Clean site, with considered type.
 Splash/landing gallery is good)
 - http://marfajournal.com/ (Interesting use of fixed backgrounds and colour)
 - http://opensource.london/ (Stretching and squeezing big B&W type)
+- http://work.co/ (The preview grid for the menu is awesome)

 __Misc__
 - http://www.textfiles.com/ufo/